Constitution

 CHAPTER VI – APPLICATION - ADMISSIONS AND EXPULSIONS

-PARAGRAPH 1 An application for admission to the Society, or for transfer from one grade to another, shall be in such detail as may be prescribed by the Board of Directors and shall embody a concise statement, with dates, of the candidate’s professional training and experience.
+PARAGRAPH 1 An application for admission to the Society, or for transfer from one grade to another, shall be in such detail as may be prescribed by the Board of Directors.
 It shall be signed by the applicant and shall contain a promise to conform to the requirements of membership in all respects, if elected.
 Applications for membership in the Society shall be accompanied by the entrance fee and dues for the current year.
 Dues for the current year may be reduced by a pro-rated adjustment of the dues by quarters.

 Applications for membership shall be submitted to the ASPLS Executive Director, who shall review the applications for completeness and accuracy and forward the applications to the Membership Committee.
 The Membership Committee shall review the applications and inform the Executive Director, at least once a month, of the names of newly approved members.
 New members names shall be added, by the Executive Director, to the Membership Roster.